Sexual Orientation and Gender Identity in Military

 Prior to DADT, witchhunts had taken place during WWII and after, to ferret out those who might be gay.
 Over the years more than 100,000 gays and lesbians were booted out of the military, not for misconduct, but for being homosexual.
 Even during the 17 years of DADT over 13,000 servicemembers were discharged for being homosexual.

-On 30 April 2021, President Biden's revised policy will enable transgender to continue to serve and enlist in the military in their self identified gender.
+As of 30 April 2021, President Biden's revised policy will enable transgender to continue to serve and enlist in the military in their self identified gender.

 In appreciation to those who have served under this prejudicial policy I salute you for your service to country.